This Chatbot Can Help Immigrants Who Work In Tech

 Visabot — a Facebook Messenger chatbot that guides immigrants through the visa application process — just added a capability that will make Silicon Valley very happy.
 Starting today, Visabot can help people navigate the labyrinthine process of transferring their H1-B work visa to a new employer.

-Often, tech workers who are in the US on H-1B — or “skilled worker” visas — work for corporations like Google, Microsoft or Intel, which have giant legal teams that help with visas.
+Often, tech workers who are in the US on H-1B — or “skilled worker” visas — work for corporations like Google, Microsoft, or Intel, which have giant legal teams that help with visas.
 But say a visa holder at one of those companies gets a job offer from a hip new startup — they can’t take the gig unless that startup is willing to sponsor their visa transfer, an expensive and complicated process.
-This state of affairs — which happens to be the plot of For Here Or To Go, a recently released film about Indian tech workers in Silicon Valley — leaves a lot of foreign-born computer programmers feeling trapped.
+This state of affairs — which happens to be the plot of For Here or to Go, a recently released film about Indian tech workers in Silicon Valley — leaves a lot of foreign-born computer programmers feeling trapped.

 “When startups are hiring, they need [the job filled], like, tomorrow,” Visabot CEO Artem Goldman told BuzzFeed News.
 “The startup usually doesn’t care about all these visa issues.
 They don’t want to spend time and money on that — they can’t.”